-5.6 Commercial Connections
+5.6 Commercial, Industrial, and Large Residential Connections

-Commercial, industrial, institutional, apartment, or condominium customers must contact SL&P as soon as possible for new services or upgrades to existing services.
+Commercial, industrial, institutional, apartment, multi-plex or condominium customers must contact SL&P as soon as possible for new services or upgrades to existing services.

 The following requirements by SL&P should be considered for any commercial or industrial service.